The almost painfully-long glossary of iPhone photo terms.

 Though you “only” have an iPhone, there’s no reason why you can’t converse with the photo geeks.
 Here’s the language they speak:

 What’s a lens?
-Your iPhone has one or two lenses on the top left of the back of your iPhone and the unobtrusive FaceTime lens is on the top left of the front.
+Your iPhone has one, two or three lenses on the top left of the back of your iPhone and the unobtrusive FaceTime lens is on the top left of the front.
 These are built with multiple pieces of glass that focus light on the sensor.

 What’s a sensor?
 It’s a small light-sensitive circuit board that converts focused light into digital information about color and brightness.